- Beauty content marketing increases brand awareness, differentiates the brand, builds audience relationships, and drives more revenue.

 8. Repurpose content

-- You could turn a long-form blog post into a series of YouTube videos that collectively cover the same information.
+For example, you could turn a long-form blog post into a series of YouTube videos that collectively cover the same information.
+Then, embed the videos throughout your article.

 9. Create an integrated omnichannel experience

-As they move through the buying experience, your customers are going to switch between different channels.
-They may start by reading a blog post, then watch a video on YouTube or TikTok, then come back to your website again hoping to find answers for specific questions.
+The buying journey isn’t linear, nor is it confined to a single channel.
+Customers bounce between stages, channels, and mediums.
+They might read a blog post, then watch a video on YouTube or TikTok, then come back to your website again as the seek answers to specific questions.

 To create the best experience possible for customers, all of your marketing channels should be integrated.
 You want the experience of interacting with your brand to be the same, no matter what channel a person is using.
 This does not mean you should necessarily copy/paste your beauty marketing materials and messaging from one channel to all others, but it does mean you should customize for each channel.